 School Mission Statement:

-We are committed to fostering the development of each individual, establishing a sense of self worth and a sense of responsibility and respect for others.
+We are passionate about fostering the holistic development of each pupil.
+At the heart of everything we do is a commitment to ensuring that each young person feels safe, secure and has an awareness of the valuable part that they play in our school community.
 Not only do we provide excellent academic opportunities, but our dedicated team of staff and governors ensure that we offer outstanding pastoral and spiritual support.
 We are always mindful of the words of our founder, Catherine McAuley, "Resolve to be good today and better tomorrow."
 We constantly strive for this through our strong relationships between parents/carers, staff and students, which are at the heart of our Catholic community.

 "I loved Maricourt for its family feeling and the constant support that I got from the staff, as well as the amazing friends I made along the way!"
 Pupil Voice 2020

 "The pastoral support for pupils is highly effective.
 For example, leaders successfully ensure that pupils experience a positive transition from primary school in terms of their pastoral care."
 Ofsted

 Maricourt Catholic High School was founded by the Sisters of Mercy on 12th September 1957 under the title of Mater Misericordiae

 High School with Sister Mary Magdalen as the first head, a position she held for 32 years.